akgvnx/PyAegentis/README.md

 # Aegentis Protector / PyAegentis
-Python source protector for encrypting and protecting your applications, turning .py files into encrypted runtime packages with pyd output and PyInstaller EXE support.
+Python source protector for encrypting and protecting your applications, turning .py files into encrypted runtime packages with pyd output and PyInstaller support.

 > **Version:** 0.3.0 · **Platform:** Windows x64 · **Python:** 3.12
 > **License:** Proprietary - not open source.